 Salesforce - Permissions

-This document covers information on what permissions the Popl integration with Salesforce uses.
+This document covers information on what permissions the Popl integration with Salesforce uses and resolving common permission errors.

 Least Privilege